Risk Management and Control Framework

 In June 2016 the Bank adopted the new financial and risk policy, including adjustments of its prudential framework ratios.
 The key changes concern the interest rate risk through a balance sheet approach, the liquidity risk with a liquidity curve approach and the credit risk with the internal rating becoming the reference for the treasury activity.

-Recently, the Administrative Council has approved the CEB Risk Management Charter, a high level document which serves as a comprehensive tool to define the core principles of risk management governance and which enshrines the prudent approach that has always characterised the CEB.
+In January 2018, the Administrative Council has approved the CEB Risk Management Charter, a high level document which serves as a comprehensive tool to define the core principles of risk management governance and which enshrines the prudent approach that has always characterised the CEB.

 The Directorate for Risk and Control (R&C) is responsible for implementing the Risk Management Framework within the CEB and is independent from other operational and business directorates, reporting directly to the Governor.
 The departments within the Directorate for R&C are dedicated to specific risk areas: credit, operational risk, financial transactions, derivatives and collateral management.
 The Asset & Liability Management (ALM) Department in the Finance Directorate is in charge of market risk management (interest and currency exchange rates) as well as the liquidity risk incurred by the Bank.